What residents of J&K are saying about PM Modi’s speech on Article 370

 "Now, with revoking of the Article, flood gates will be opened for the corporate sector to invest in big projects.
 It will harm our pristine environment," a Kashmiri journalist, who did not wish to be identified, alleged.

-Ajaz Ahmed, a physiotherapist who is in his 30s, said, "They only want the land of Kashmir and they do not want to win the hearts of Kashmiris.
+Ajaz Ahmed, a physiotherapist who is in his 30s, said, "They only want the land of Kashmir and they do not want to win the hearts of Kashmiris."

 "If they wanted to win our trust, they should have taken us into confidence, discussed about the pros and cons of the exercise and made us feel secure.
 Our families are living under siege there.
 If an emergency arises, our families won't even have access to an ambulance."